roldatasci/dsp/statistics/2-4-cohens_d.md

 	return d

 # isolate the variables 'totalwgt_lb' and 'prglngth' from each df
-# and pass it to the function below
+# and pass it to the function defined above
 if __name__ == '__main__':
 	print(CohenEffectSize(firsts.totalwgt_lb, others.totalwgt_lb)) # -0.089
 	print(CohenEffectSize(firsts.prglngth, others.prglngth)) # 0.029